Parinita-Jain/edureka-transaction-api/README.md

 Hello. this is readme.md to say you hi.
 Editing it for git fetch.
+Now,editing for git pull.